IreneGracia/terraform_repo/README.md

-# Terraform — GCP infrastructure
+# Terraform repo: GCP infrastructure

 Infrastructure as Code for the challenge: creates the Google Cloud project, the BigQuery datasets dbt writes to, the service account dbt runs as and the keyless